Kardashians Sell Dash? Kourtney Gets Sentimental On ‘KUWTK’ Premiere

 However, it appears the store has been shut down since at least December 2016, when a report by Sandra Rose claimed “a truck was spotted outside the Dash boutique in Soho, NYC, where workers removed the store’s merchandise and taped up the windows.”
 This was likely after the girls filmed the KUWTK episode that fans watched on Sunday night.

-The Kardashians have come a long way since the first season of KUWTK, when the show focused on their daily lives running the Dash fashion boutique.
+The Kardashians have come a long way since the first season of KUWTK when the show focused on their daily lives running the Dash fashion boutique.
 It’s easy to see that choosing to sell any of the Dash stores is big step for the sisters, both from a business aspect as well as for sentimental reasons.

 What are your thoughts on the Kardashians selling Dash?
 Was it wise to get rid of the boutique, or should they have kept it?
 Tell us what you think in the comments section below!